Is Your Child Ready for Preschool?

-Though it’s tempting to look for a quick answer to this question, to read a list of skills for instance, and say, “Yes, my child can do these things, he’s ready,” that method isn’t foolproof.
-The best way to decide is to spend time thinking about your child and to talk to other people who know him well, such as your partner, your child’s doctor, and your child’s caregiver.
+Though it’s tempting to look for a quick answer to this question, to read a list of skills for instance, and say, “Yes my child can do these things, he’s ready,” that method isn’t foolproof.
+The best way to decide is to talk to other people who know her well, such as your spouse, your child’s doctor, and your child’s babysitters.
+Observe how she interacts with other children during play dates or while playing in public parks.

-The following questions provided by Patricia Henderson Shimm, associate director of the Barnard College Center for Toddler Development in New York and co-author of Parenting Your Toddler, will help you think about readiness factors for preschool:
+The following questions provided by Patricia Henderson Shimm, associate director of the Barnard College Center for Toddler Development in New York and co-author of Parenting Your Toddler, will help you think about the most important factors for preschool readiness.

 The trick is to help your child adjust in short doses.
 Many preschools will allow you to drop off your child for an hour or two during his first few days there.
 As your child gets used to his new environment, let him gradually work up to a full day.

-Can he play/work on projects on his own?
+Can he work on projects on his own?

 Preschool usually involves lots of arts and crafts projects that require concentration and the ability to focus on an individual task.
 If your child likes to draw at home or gets engrossed in puzzles and other activities on his own, he’s a good candidate for preschool.

-Even if he’s the kind of child who asks for help with everything, you can start getting him ready by setting up activities where he can entertain himself for a half-hour or so.
+Even if she’s the kind of child who asks for help with everything, you can start getting him ready by setting up play times where he can entertain himself for a half hour or so.
+While you wash the dishes, encourage him to make creatures out of clay, for example.

 Gradually build up to longer stretches of solo play.
 Your goal here is to keep yourself moderately preoccupied with an activity so that he’ll get on with his own without too much hand-holding from you.